 Brenna Scheiderer: In high school she worked in a soils lab, as well as a local nursery.
 Working with plants outside of the farm gave her an interest in the world of horticulture.
 Brenna obtained a degree in sustainable plant systems with a minor in soil science at Ohio State University.
 Upon completion of her degree, she considered further study at the master’s level and/or working in the fields of horticulture or soil science.

 Danny Schissler: Completed a BFA at Tufts University in architectural studies and archeology.
 After working as lead photographer on an archaeological dig in Italy, Danny pursued post-baccalaureate studies and later an MFA at the Massachusetts College of Art and Design, where he worked as a technical assistant and adjunct teacher.
 His thesis work focused on the presence of invasive plants and artificial light in disturbed, interstitial landscapes.
 After graduating, Danny worked as a horticulturalist at a small company in Downtown Boston while interning at the Arnold Arboretum’s Wolkovich Lab, leading him to a position as a 2016 Hunnewell intern.
-Danny continued with the Arboretum in various roles after completing his internship and is currently the Associate Project Manager.
+Danny continued with the Arboretum in various roles after completing his internship and is currently the Head of Operations and Project Management.

 Kelly Burja: Received her bachelor’s degree in environmental studies with a concentration in environmental education from Florida Gulf Coast University.
 After graduating, she served two consecutive terms of service as an AmeriCorps volunteer, working with the New Jersey Department of Environmental Protection to help educate local communities on the growing water crisis and empower citizens to generate change.
 Following her association with AmeriCorps, Kelly moved to Massachusetts to formally pursue her lifelong interest in plants by enrolling in the horticulture program at North Shore Community College.